sodadata/docs/soda-cloud/sso.md

 * **Azure AD Identifier** (Section 4 in Azure).
 This is the IdP entity, ID, or Identity Provider Issuer that Soda needs
 * **Login URL** (Section 4 in Azure).
 This is the IdP SSO service URL, or Identity Provider Single Sign-On URL that Soda needs.
 * **X.509 Certificate**.
 Click the **Download** link next to **Certificate (Base64)**.
 12. Email the copied and downloaded values to <a href="mailto:support@soda.io">support@soda.io</a>.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
+Soda Cloud supports both Identity Provider Initiated (IdP-initiated), and Service Provider Initiated (SP-initiated) single sign-on integrations; be sure to incidate which type of SSO your organization uses.
 13. Test the integration by assigning the Soda application in Azure AD to a single user, then requesting that they log in.
 14. After a successful single-user test of the sign in, assign access to the Soda Azure AD app to users and/or user groups in your organization.